pjungwir/active_model_serializers_pg/README.md

 Note this gem also respects `ActiveModelSerializers.config.key_transform = :dash`, if you are using that.

+### Supports

+Here are some other details we support:

+- `belongs_to`, `has_one`, and `has_many` associations.
+- If you serialize an `enum` you get the string values, not integers.
+- You can serialize an `alias`'d association.
+- We preserve SQL ordering from a model's `default_scope`.
+- We preserve SQL ordering attached to an association.

 ### Methods in Serializers and Models

 If you are using methods to compute properties for your JSON responses